macfanatic77/hackintosh/08_Walkthrough_Clover_Configurator.md

  - Change GFX0 to IGPU
  - Change HDAS to HDEF

 The SSDT table is seen on the bottom right on the Boot secion for Clover Configurator — SSDT-UIAC.aml is a file we will create later to specify our USB devices.
+You don't need to bother yourself about this part.
+Read the section on *Troubleshooting* to understand how an SSDT file is created to map the USB ports.

 ## Boot